Land acquisition in India: Monetary compensation

-A 2010 report by the Government of India, on labor whose livelihood depends on agricultural land, claims that, per 2009 data collected across all states in India, the all-India annual average daily wage rates in agricultural occupations ranged between ₹ 53 to 117 per day for men working in farms (US$354 to 780 per year), and between ₹41 to 72 per day for women working in farms (US$274 to 480 per year).
+A 2010 report by the Government of India, on labor whose livelihood depends on agricultural land, claims that, per 2009 data collected across all states in India, the all-India annual average daily wage rates in agricultural occupations ranged between ₹ 53 and 117 per day for men working in farms (US$354 to 780 per year), and between ₹41 and 72 per day for women working in farms (US$274 to 480 per year).
 This wage rate in rural India study included the following agricultural operations common in India: ploughing, sowing, weeding, transplanting, harvesting, winnowing, threshing, picking, herdsmen, tractor driver, unskilled help, masonry, etc.

 The compensation for the acquired land is based on the value of the agricultural land, however price increases have been ignored.
 The land value would increase many times, which the current buyer would not benefit from.
 Secondly, if the prices are left for the market to determine, the small peasants could never influence the big corporate tycoons.
 Also it is mostly judiciary who has awarded higher compensation then bureaucracy (Singh 2007).